 Fails to avoid: Make sure to know which fats are considered healthy fats (see A Quick Refresher: Types of Fats) that will not only fuel a ketogenic diet but also support the longevity of your heart and body.
 Make sure your proteins are from high-quality sources as well as plant-based sources.
 With your carbohydrate intake low, make sure you eat quality complex carbohydrates that will optimize vitamin and mineral intake, fuel a healthy gut, and meet your training needs.
 Don’t box yourself in to a specific ketogenic approach either.
 Carb cycling can be beneficial for high-intensity training regimens and for those new to the diet.

-The basics: An approach to eating that focuses on foods that would have been found during the Paleolithic Era (roughly 2.5 million years to 10,000 years ago).
+The basics: This approach to eating incorporates foods that would have been found during the Paleolithic Era (roughly 2.5 million years to 10,000 years ago).
 Foods avoided are grains (e.g., wheat, oats, and barley), legumes (beans, lentils, peanuts, and peas), dairy, refined sugar, added salt, potatoes, and highly processed foods in general.
 Simply based on what foods it encourages, the Paleo diet tends to be higher in protein, low in carbohydrates, and moderate in fat, but this varies based on the person and their goals.

 What to know: The Paleo diet has been helpful for many as a weight-loss approach, but has also been beneficial for those with autoimmune disease and digestive issues.